 Sophia nodded.
 “Come here.”

 The others watched in silence, exchanging looks among themselves.
 The night passed in a hectic atmosphere.
-Though they went to sleep early but not all was able to sleep.
+Though they went to sleep early, not all were able to sleep.
 Their hearts were indescribably heavy.

 The next morning, they awakened and packed up.
 But instead of bringing their belongings with them, they hid it in a nearby cave, claiming to come back later to retrieve it.
 They only carried with them a light sack as necessary for the coming battle.